 Traditional Chinese Medicine (TCM) is based on more than 2500 year of Chinese medical practice that includes various forms of herbal medicine, acupuncture, massage (tui na), exercise (qigong), and dietary therapy.

-The most famous TCM physician is Hua Tuo, who lived in the late Eastern Han dynasty, and was the first person being recorded in China to use anesthesia during surgery.
+The most famous TCM physician is Hua Tuo, who lived in the late Eastern Han dynasty and was the first person being recorded in China to use anaesthesia during surgery.
 Hua Tuo was born in Year 140 and died in Year 208.

 In China, the most famous TCM is Beijing Tong Ren Tang (TRT).
 It was founded in 1669, designated to provide medicines for the royal pharmacy of the imperial palace of the Qing Dynasty for 188 years, and is a listed company.